AlexDev404/alexdev404.github.io/distilled-cooling.md

 While we strongly recommend against actually pouring water onto your computer (seriously, don’t do it), we can’t deny that the *idea* of distilled water cooling sounds pretty interesting.
 In reality, liquid cooling systems are a delicate balance of technology and engineering, and water isn’t usually a friend of electrical components.
 But hey, a bit of imagination and a dash of humor never hurt anyone, right?

 Stay cool, stay hydrated (just not near your computer), and happy gaming!

-_Disclaimer: This post is purely satirical.
-Please do not pour any liquids onto your computer.
-Distilled or otherwise, water and electronics don't mix well._